Holdenxie/cse15l-lab-reports/LabRepor2.md

 ## Screenshot of private key
 ![image](https://github.com/Holdenxie/Image1/blob/main/Screenshot%202024-01-30%20214238.png) <br>
 This is the absolute path to the private key.
+This can be found by first logging into your `ieng6` account, then enter the `ls` command with the argument `~/.ssh/authorized_keys`.

 ## Screenshot of public key
 ![image](https://github.com/Holdenxie/Image1/blob/main/Screenshot%202024-01-30%20214009.png) <br>
 This is the absolute path to the private key.
-This can be found by first login into your `ieng6` account,
+This can be found by simply entering the `ls` command with the path that the public key is located in.

 ## Scrneeshot of logging in without asking for password
 ![image](https://github.com/Holdenxie/Image1/blob/main/Screenshot%202024-01-30%20214321.png) <br>